bw0rth/pync/README.md

    open so once the server is finished with one client it will wait and listen for another.

-   For example, create a mock web server that serves "Hello, world!" to every client that connects:
+   For example, create a simple web server that serves "Hello, world!" to every client that connects:
    ```py
    import io